dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### .Application :computer:

-This layer should provide handlers, that are called by controllers.
+This layer should provide handlers that orchestrate domain objects to obtain business feature.

-Therefore, we place here handler pipelines, CQRS structure and mappings.
+Therefore, we place here middlewares, CQRS structure and mappings.

 ### .Infrastructure :factory:

-This layer should provide additional tools that we are going to use.
+This layer should provide additional tools (not database specific) that we are going to use.

-Therefore, we place here services, options, validators, adapters, providers, policies, background jobs and so on.
+Therefore, we place here services, options, validators, adapters, providers, policies and so on.

 ### .Persistence :books:

-This layer should provide database specific structures, configurations, repositories, specifications.
+This layer should provide database specific structures, configurations, repositories, specifications, background jobs.

 ### .Domain :anchor: